NurdienAdijaya/nurd-rawg/README.md

 ## Installing NURD x RAWG

-Before you run the app, first you need to install it with `yarn install` or `npm install`
+Before you run the app, you need to install it with `yarn install` or `npm install`

 ## Available Scripts